-Being knackered is something most of us will experience in some level, be it running a marathon, completing a charity cycle or even being dragged on a long family walk.
+Being knackered is something most of us will experience in some level, be it running a marathon, completing a major endurance challenge, a long day at work, or even being dragged on a long family walk.
 For some people the idea of physical exertion being ‘fun’ is ludicrous, almost obsessive, or simply weird.
 Others can’t live without it.
 I am one of those.

 But perhaps the greater the discomfort, the more we can appreciate the simple things… I mean, a Roast Dinner just doesn’t taste the same without a side dish of suffering, does it?